mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

 ## Requirements

+Refer to the [Google Cloud](../google-cloud/#configure-google-cloud) section for instructions on how to set up your Google Cloud account and any other services (e.g. Cloud Storage) that you intend to use.

 You need to have a GKE cluster up and running.
 Make sure you have followed the [cluster preparation](../k8s/#cluster-preparation) instructions to create the cluster resources required by Tower.
 In addition to the generic Kubernetes instructions, you will need to make a few modifications specific to GKE.

 **Assign service account role to IAM user.** You will need to grant the cluster access to the service account used to authenticate the Tower compute environment.
 This can be done by updating the *role binding* as shown below: